Jananzzzz/CoT-is-all-you-need/roadmap.md

 2. Analyze and evaluate the dataset
     1. overview
+        - sample density
+            - What are the characteristics?
+Number?
+Entity type?
+            - What is the target characteristics?
+        - stability of eigenvalue
     2. chain-of-thought to caption matching
         - organize(reason) chain-of-thought to caption
         - entity, events matching